mirisuzanne/miriamsuzanne/content/2012/08/02/poetry-doesnt-matter.rst

 Only poets buy "poetry" -
 everyone else is buying the experience it provides.
-Stop selling the *what*,
-and start selling the *why*.
-Sell your aesthetic vision for the world and experiences that can never be forgotten.

 Don't argue that poetry should matter.
 Prove that *you* matter.

 Finding an Audience is Your Job
 -------------------------------